Research at Ohio State

 In law enforcement, a link between head injuries and depression, PTSD

-Study suggests three in four officers have experienced at least 1 concussion
+Study suggests 3 in 4 officers have experienced at least 1 concussion

 Dept. of Defense awards Ohio State $8.4 million to study suicide prevention for military